More Scholarships, Greater Affordability

 An excellent law school education at Mizzou does not include burdensome student loan debt.

-In fact, Mizzou Law was ranked a Top 25 Best Value Law School by The National Jurist Magazine.
-Mizzou awarded $3.3 million in student funding in 2019, and nearly 70% of students at the School of Law receive merit scholarships, fellowships, or an average of $17,020 in grants.
+Mizzou Law was ranked a Top 25 Best Value Law School by The National Jurist Magazine.
+Nearly 71% of Mizzou law students receive merit scholarships.
+The median scholarship amount is $18,000.
 At Mizzou Law, earning a respected JD is made eminently affordable.

 Apply Now for Scholarship Consideration

-Gifts from generous Mizzou alumni and friends of the School of Law enable us to provide a significant amount of merit scholarships to law students each year.
+Gifts from generous Mizzou alumni and friends of the School of Law enable us to provide a significant number of these scholarships to law students each year.

 All first-year applicants to the School of Law are automatically considered for scholarships — no other applications are required.
-Scholarships are awarded based on undergraduate grade point average, performance on the LSAT, and other relevant application documents such as the personal statement, and letters of recommendation.
+LSAT/GPA scholarships are awarded based on undergraduate grade point average, performance on the LSAT, and other relevant application documents such as the personal statement, and letters of recommendation.
 Qualified students are notified of their scholarship award at the time of admission.

-The deadline to apply for admission and first-round scholarships is January 15, 2020.How to Apply
+The priority deadline to apply for admission and first-round scholarships is January 15.

 Have scholarship questions?
 Contact Jeff Turnbull at firstname.lastname@example.org or 573-882-1383.